Enhancing the Windows Command Prompt and Batch Scripting

 Take Command organizes your Windows command prompts

 Take Command is a comprehensive interactive GUI and Windows command line toolkit that makes your Windows command prompts easier to use and far more powerful.
-Take Command includes optional Windows Explorer integration, tabbed console windows, major enhancements to standard Windows CMD commands such as COPY, DEL, FOR, MOVE, REN, SET, and START, and adds 195+ new commands, vastly improved command line editing, programmable tab filename and directory completion, and thousands of other features.
+Take Command includes optional Windows Explorer integration, tabbed console windows, and major enhancements to standard Windows CMD commands such as COPY, DEL, FOR, MOVE, REN, SET, and START And it and adds 200+ new commands, command line syntax coloring, vastly improved command line editing, programmable tab filename and directory completion, and thousands of other features.